-Up until this moment, Nick’s experience with prostitutes was limited to what he had seen in movies.
+Up until this moment, Jack’s experience with the world’s oldest profession was limited to what he had seen in movies.
 Armed with only that knowledge, he decided to do his best to emulate what he remembered from movies by slowing down his car and pulling up near her along the curb.

 She appeared to be in her late 20’s.
 She was dressed in a black leather mini-skirt with a matching long, leather jacket that – upon closer inspection – had seen better days.
 Though rough around the edges, she had an appealing, vulnerable beauty.

-As far as Nick Frost was concerned, she couldn’t be more perfect.
+As far as Jack was concerned, she couldn’t be more perfect.

-“Excuse me,” Nick asked in a chipper tone.
+“Excuse me,” Jack asked in a chipper tone.
 “Are you working?”

 “Does Santa have eight tiny reindeer?” she asked.